sitharaj88/learn-python/basics/README.md

 - [Control Flow](./control_flow/README.md): Learn how to use control flow statements like `if`, `for`, and `while`, `match` to dictate the flow of your Python programs.
 - [Functions](./functions/README.md): Dive into functions, understand how to define them, pass arguments, and use return values.
 - [Naming Conventions](./naming_conventions/README.md): Explore the best practices for naming variables, functions, constants, and more in Python.
+- [Collection Types](./collection_types/README.md): Explore Lists, Tuples, Sets, and Dictionaries, and how they are used in Python.

 ## Using This Section
 - Navigate to each subfolder to find a README with theoretical explanations and practical examples (`examples.py`).